 The World Health Organization (WHO) has declared the COVID-19 epidemic to be a global pandemic.
 This exceptional situation affects travel safety everywhere in the world.

 The Finnish Government has tight border traffic and the recommendations on testing and quarantine.
-The aim is to prevent the re-escalation of the growth of the COVID-19 epidemic and the spread of the COVID-19 variant in Finland.
+The aim is to prevent the re-escalation of the growth of the COVID-19 epidemic and the spread of the COVID-19 variants in Finland.